e-lisa/edward/README.md

 ## Usage

+To run the test cases in the top level directory: (No emails are sent)

+    $ ln -s edward_config.py.example edward_config.py
+    $ ./run-tests

 Edward expects the TO address of incoming emails and the FROM address of outgoing emails to be "edward-en@domain" or "edward-es@domain", etc. For a list of supported languages, look at the beginning of the edward source file, or